Prepare procurement

 ILO Fundamental Conventions

-The International Labour Organization (ILO) is the UN’s specialized agency for employment and labor issues.
-The ILO Declaration on Fundamental Principles and Rights at Work commits member states to respect and promote these principles, even if they have not ratified the fundamental conventions.
+The International Labour Organization (ILO) is the UN’s specialized agency for employment and labour issues.
+The ILO Declaration on Fundamental Principles and Rights at Work commits member states to respect and promote these principles and rights, even if they have not ratified the fundamental conventions.
 There are ten fundamental conventions, covering five areas:

 The core conventions are ten in number and concern five different areas: